tmarsteel/jcli/docs/detailed.md

 ### Multiple values

-In case an option can be specified multiple times (e.g. multiple inputs), the option MAY be marked as a collection by setting the `collection` attribute.
+In case an option can be specified multiple times (e.g. multiple inputs), the option MAY be marked as a collection by setting the `collection` attribute [to an arbitrary value].

 The validator will then pass each single value for that option through the filter and collect the filtered objects.